Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

-On March 4, 2023 we received the following report by a person who claims being scammed for $7,920:
+On March 4, 2023, we received the following report from a person who claims to have been scammed for $7,920:

 I have an account with Chime bank.
 I recently called what I believed was their customer service number, and spoke to someone who I thought was a Chime agent.
 However, it turned out to be a scammer who took control of my phone.